How to Start Your Dissertation? Getting it Right First Time

 Record Useful Information and Ideas

 - You may find it helpful to record your ideas and useful/relevant information in a research notebook.
-Objectives of making a research notebook could be anything from recording your initial ideas and observations to important points from literature and problems you faced during the research process.
+Objectives of making a research notebook could vary from recording your initial ideas and observations to important points from literature and problems you faced during the research process.

 - Become familiar with the referencing style that you are required to use for your dissertation paper.
-This requirement is usually specified in the formatting guidelines and assessment criteria of your course.
+This requirement is usually specified in the formatting guidelines and assessment criteria of your dissertation module.

-- If possible, list all the reference resources in an alphabetical order as a word file.
+- If possible, list all the reference resources in alphabetical order as a word file.